Getting Started With DMARC

 A DMARC policy can take one of three values: none (monitor), quarantine and reject.

-– none: the ESP won't do anything with the unaligned emails and the emails appear inside the receiver's inbox.
+– none: DMARC won't do anything with the unaligned emails.
 This is also called the monitoring mode.
 One can analyze the DMARC reports and understand who is sending emails on your behalf.
 Once you get a good grasp of the status of your email program, you can move on to the quarantine policy.

 – quarantine: the ESP will put these unaligned emails in the spam folder for quarantine's sake.
 Like with the none policy, analyze the data and check who is sending emails from your domain.